-Karlin is an environmental engineer and geochemist and serves as OHM Advisors’ Water Quality Practice Leader, heading the firm’s Emerging Contaminants team and supporting its continuous real-time water quality monitoring efforts.
+Karlin is an environmental engineer and geochemist.
+She leads the firm’s Emerging Contaminants team and supports the firm's continuous real-time water quality monitoring efforts.
 She works to develop approaches to water quality challenges in stormwater, wastewater, groundwater and drinking water environments with an extensive career background in water contaminant analysis, degradation mechanisms and in-depth field work for her clients to help solve local challenges.